 Such changes are sure to have both short and long-term impacts on the working of the employees.

-Any decision to this effect is sure to have both short and long term impacts on the working of the employees.
-In fact, many HR experts are of the opinion that the coronavirus pandemic might actually have provided organizations with a golden opportunity to test various options they might just have not considered till now for improving the productivity and the satisfaction of the workforce.
+Many HR experts think that the pandemic might have provided organizations with a golden opportunity to test various options they might just have not considered till now.

 2. Digital Workplace